 Cut into Strips for Your House

-- Cut into strips for siding or fencing or windows or whatever embellishments you’re making.
-I generally cut my strips on the guillotine cutter less than 1/4 inches wide.
+- Cut into strips for siding or fencing or windows or whatever embellishments you're making.
+I generally cut my strips on the guillotine paper cutter less than ¼ inches wide.
 While I try to cut them evenly, but they often end up being a little crooked which works fine on my Halloween houses.
-I always edge each side of the strips and the end cuts with my background color so raw cardboard won’t show.
+I always edge each side of the strips and the end cuts with my background color so raw cardboard won't show.
 When I am making Halloween house, generally each piece is edged in black.
-On Gus the Ghost’s house, I used Blueprint Sketch and Wilted Violet distress oxide inks as well as black paint to edge each piece.
+On Gus the Ghost's house, I used Blueprint Sketch and Wilted Violet distress oxide inks as well as black paint to edge each piece.

 It is simple process to make this crackle siding and adds such a wonderful detail to your papercraft project.
+BUT it does take time to apply it to your project.

 You can buy ready made crackle paint in any shade you want at paint stores and hobby stores, but I like to make my own so I can vary the colors.
 I don’t need the additional storage problem of having multiple cans or jars of various colors of crackle paints sitting around.
 I have enough paint already.
 (Introduction at Craft Hoarders Anonymous: Hello, my name is Lucy.
 I am a craft paint hoarder.)